sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>freeglut-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Freeglut developmental libraries and header files
+Short desc    : Freeglut developmental libraries and header files
 URL          : http://freeglut.sourceforge.net
-Лицензия     : MIT
+License      : MIT
-Описание     : Developmental libraries and header files required for developing or compiling
+Descript     : Developmental libraries and header files required for developing or compiling
              : software which links to the freeglut library, which is an open source
              : alternative to the popular GLUT library, with an OSI approved free software
              : license.